zkcofficial/zkcofficial.github.io/ei/eogle/familytree/seae/seae1.md

 <br>

 Lore: He was the founder of the kingdom of 'Seae', doing so using the three tribes of the area.
 He is also the founding father of the broader house of Seae.
-He died in the year 70 due to old age.
+He died in the year 70 while fighting in a battle against the kingdom of We.

 <br>